-- All wiring shall comply with local installation requirement. - The cable glands and blanking elements shall be of a certified flameproof type, sutable for the condition of use and correctly installed.
+- All wiring shall comply with local installation requirement. - The cable glands and blanking elements shall be of a certified flameproof type, suitable for the condition of use and correctly installed.
 Also those devices should be endured at the 130 °C. - Housing Ground must be followed to "local electrical codes".
-The most efficient ground procedure is to connect directly to the earth as least impedance. - How to Housing Ground: - Internal Ground Connection: Internal ground connection screw is located in terminal in housing, the screw can be identified as ground sign. - External Ground Assembly: This is located in the right side of housing and identified as ground sign.
-(For grounding use a cable lug) - When use tubing, Stopping boxes must be connected with the wall of housing directly. - Tubing is installed a minimum of 5 threads. - Sensor is to be threaded a minimum of 7 threads and prevented from turing by tightening the housing rotation set screw. - Do not disassemble flameproof Joints but in an unavoidable case to disassemble it or need the specification of flameproof Joints, contact the manufacturer before doing.
+The most efficient ground procedure is to connect directly to the earth as least impedance. - How to Ground the Housing: - Internal Ground Connection: Open rear cover on transmitter, there is a bolt for ground with a grounding mark \bigcirc - External Ground Assembly: On the left side of transmitter, there is a bolt for ground with a grounding mark (for grounding use a cable lug) - Housing rotation hexa screw bolt shall be screwed tightly in order to hold the position of transmitter - When use tubing, stopping boxes must be connected with the wall of housing directly. - Tubing is installed a minimum of 5 threads. - Sensor is to be threaded a minimum of 7 threads and prevented from turning by tightening the housing rotation set screw. - Do not disassemble flameproof Joints but in an unavoidable case to disassemble it or need the specification of flameproof Joints, contact the manufacturer before doing.